How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Introduction

-In this paper, we derive and analyze a simple bottom-up mean-field model that describes incoherent and coherent recurrent fluctuations for arbitrary connection probabilities $p\in[0,1]$ in a finite-size network.
-To this end, we study a network of Poisson neurons with ``annealed'' random connectivity \cite{DerPom86,BruHak99} as an approximation to a corresponding network with ``quenched'' random connectivity.
-The annealed approximation neglects temporal correlations of incoherent fluctuations but captures the effect of non-full connectivity and finite network size surprisingly well.
-Importantly, the annealed approximation enables a simple mean-field description of the fluctuations in form of a three-dimensional Langevin equation.
-We compare this model with a naive mean-field model in which the incoherent fluctuations due to random connectivity are neglected and which precisely corresponds to the ad hoc mean-field approximation used in previous models~\cite{DegSch14,SchDeg17,KulRan20}.
+In this paper, \rot{we consider finite-size networks with random connectivity, allowing} arbitrary connection probabilities $p\in[0,1]$. \rot{For these networks,} we derive and analyze a simple \rot{mesoscopic dynamics} that describes incoherent and coherent recurrent fluctuations.
+To this end, we study a network of Poisson neurons \rot{using an annealed approximation \cite{DerPom86,BruHak99} of the} quenched random connectivity.
+The annealed approximation neglects temporal correlations of incoherent fluctuations but captures the effects of \rot{random} connectivity and finite network size surprisingly well. \rot{In contrast to the case $N\to\infty$ of previous theories \cite{BruHak99,Bru00}, we need to treat the fluctuating input as a doubly stochastic process to account for both finite $N$ and random connectivity.
+This description eventually yields} a three-dimensional Langevin equation \rot{for the mesoscopic dynamics}.
+We compare this \rot{dynamics} with a naive mean-field \rot{theory} in which the variance of the random connectivity is neglected, corresponding to the ad hoc mean-field approximation used in previous \rot{studies}~\cite{DegSch14,SchDeg17}.
 While the focus of the paper is the Langevin dynamics for a homogeneous population with quenched or annealed random connectivity and common external noise, the theoretical framework can be extended to heterogeneous populations, where the resting potentials or external currents of the neurons exhibit quenched Gaussian disorder.
 In summary, we present a simple theoretical framework for the effects of various sources of noise and quenched disorder on the neural population dynamics at the mesoscopic scale ($1\ll N<\infty$).

 The paper is organized as follows.
 We introduce the microscopic network model with quenched random connectivity and its annealed approximation in Sec.~\ref{sec:model}.
 By reducing the annealed network to a mean-connectivity network with incoherent dynamical noise, we derive in Sec.~\ref{sec:derivation} a mesoscopic population model as a system of three coupled stochastic differential equations.
 In Sec.~\ref{sec:analysis}, we then analyze the mesoscopic model with respect to fixed-point solutions and their stability, the linear response to dynamic stimuli and second-order statistics.
 In particular, we compare the obtained analytical results to the corresponding statistics of the quenched and annealed microscopic models using extensive simulations.
 We conclude and discuss our results in Sec.~\ref{sec:conclusions}.
 The extension to quenched Gaussian disorder as well as longer, detailed calculations are provided in the Appendix.